-Your IT Foundations are solid, and your team has all Assistance that it needs to do its now Simplified processes, so it’s time to look at you business functions from the perspective of your prospects, customers, suppliers, partners, employees (they’re you’re internal customers!) and anyone else that your business interacts with.
+Your IT Foundations are solid, and your team has all the Assistance that it needs to do its now Simplified processes, so it’s time to look at your business functions from the perspective of your prospects, customers, suppliers, partners, employees (they’re you’re internal customers!) and anyone else that your business interacts with.

 It used to be that providing a half decent product and mediocre service was good enough.
 As recently as the turn of the century, organisations could rely on marketing to help them overcome their inadequacies, but the rise of social media and the information age now means that being “good enough” is no longer good enough.